RebelCode/wp-rss-aggregator/readme.txt

 == Changelog ==

+= 4.7.5 (2015-09-02) =
+* Usage tracking now disabled.
+* Fixed bug: error related to undefined `ajaxurl` JS variable gone from frontend.
+* Enhanced: Licensing errors will be output to debug log.
+* Enhanced: Improved compatibility with plugins that allow AJAX searching in the backend.

 = 4.7.4 (2015-08-20) =
 * Requirement: WordPress 4.0 or greater now required.
 * Fixed bug in image caching